hasura/graphql-engine/docs/graphql/manual/auth/reference-permissions.rst

 **Using relationships or nested objects**
 #########################################

-You can leverage relationships to define permission rules with fields from a nested object.
-Let's take the following example:
+You can leverage :doc:`relationships<../schema/relationships/index>` to define permission rules with fields from a nested object.

-* An author/articles schema where an article can have one or more reviewers i.e. users with the role ``reviewer`` can only edit those articles that have been assigned to them:

-.. thumbnail:: ../../../img/graphql/manual/auth/schema-for-nested-object-based-permissions.png

-* The foreign key constraint from ``reviewers`` :: ``article_id``  →  ``articles`` :: ``id`` is used for an array relationship called  ``reviewers`` in the ``articles`` table:

-.. thumbnail:: ../../../img/graphql/manual/auth/array-relationship-reviewers.png
-   :class: no-shadow

-We can use this relationship in a permission rule for the ``articles`` table  to limit access for users with the role ``reviewer`` to only assigned rows:

-.. thumbnail:: ../../../img/graphql/manual/auth/nested-object-permissions-rule.gif

-Via the relationship, we are using the ``reviewer_id`` field of the nested object ``reviewers`` in the the above permission rule that reads as "Allow updating an article if the **reviewer_id of any of the reviewers assigned to this article** is the same as the requesting user's id (*which is sent in the resolved session variable* ``X-Hasura-User-ID``)".

-Let's say we have the following test data for the list of reviewers:

-.. list-table:: Data in the ``reviewers`` table
-   :header-rows: 1

-   * - id
-     - article_id
-     - reviewer_id
-   * - 1
-     - 1
-     - 5
-   * - 2
-     - 3
-     - 5
-   * - 3
-     - 5
-     - 5
-   * - 4
-     - 2
-     - 6
-   * - 5
-     - 4
-     - 6

-Applying the above permission rule for "update" to "select" operation also, let's query the  ``articles`` table to watch this permission rule in action:

-.. thumbnail:: ../../../img/graphql/manual/auth/restricted-data-for-role-reviewer.png
-  :class: no-shadow

-As we've made this query with the role ``reviewer`` and user ID ``5`` (*highlighted in the request headers in the above image*), we can only query those articles for which this user is a reviewer.
-This will be the case for update mutations too.
-As the user with id ``5`` does not have access to article with id ``2`` (*refer to the table above*), the following mutation will not update any rows of the ``articles`` table:
+For e.g. let's say you have an object relationship called ``agent`` from the ``authors`` table to another table called ``agent`` (*an author can have an agent*) and we want to allow users with the role ``agent`` to access the details of the authors who they manage in ``authors`` table.
+We can define the following permission rule that uses the aforementioned object relationship:

-.. thumbnail:: ../../../img/graphql/manual/auth/unsuccessful-mutation-for-role-reviewer.png
+.. thumbnail:: ../../../img/graphql/manual/auth/nested-object-permission-simple-example.png

-  :class: no-shadow
+This permission rule reads as "*if the author's agent's*  ``id``  *is the same as the requesting user's* ``id`` *, allow access to the author's details*.

 .. admonition:: Array and Object relationships work similarly

-  The above example would have worked even if the relationship were an object relationship.
-In our example, the corresponding rule for an object relationship would have read "*if this article's reviewer's id is the same as the requesting user's id, allow access to it*".
+   - The above example would have worked even if the relationship were an array relationship.
+In our example, the corresponding rule for an array relationship would have read "*if any of this author's agents'* ``id`` *is the same as the requesting user's* ``id`` *, allow access to the author's details*".

+   - You can also check out this more elaborate :ref:`example<nested-object-permissions-example>`.

 .. _col-level-permissions: